 Broadening representation to be more inclusive also has been shown to influence the beliefs, actions, and learning of children.
-In economics alone, changes in representation have been shown to influence these outcomes for females (Beaman et al., 2012; Stout et al., 2011; Porter and Serra, 2020), and, separately, people of underrepresented racial and ethnic identities regardless of gender (Kearney and Levine, 2020; Riley, 2022).
-While not a panacea, such "subject-object identity match" - e.g., teacher-student identity match, or content-reader identity match - can help improve academic performance for students, and may function via a wide range of potential channels.5
+In economics alone, changes in representation have been shown to influence these outcomes for females (Stout et al., 2011; Porter and Serra, 2020), and, separately, people of underrepresented racial and ethnic identities regardless of gender (Kearney and Levine, 2020; Riley, 2022).
+While not a panacea, such "subject-object identity match" - e.g., teacher-student identity match, or content-reader identity match - can help improve academic performance for students by changing their own and others' beliefs, among other potential channels.
+This may function via a wide range of potential pathways, such as by reducing stereotype threat, changing one's own beliefs, and by changing others' beliefs (Steele and Aronson, 1995; Wilson, 2012; Alrababah et al., 2021).